14 Caladium Varieties to Bring Maturity Back Home

 Scattered in the center area, there are red veins that make it pop out even more.
 The green borders on this plant are like the icing on the cake.
 Imagine these scattered around with types of allium popping up around them in rich colors.

 These varieties of caladium has a rough texture and will need to be placed under shade for continuous growth.
-Make sure you water these caladium types daily to avoid any possible wear.
+Make sure you water these caladium types daily to avoid any possible wear, but not too much.
+Otherwise you should water other varieties once per week, keeping the top inch of soil moist.

 Pink Beauty Caladium